-- Complete all required coursework for their desired field of healthcare - Be prepared for the application process of graduate study in healthcare - Develop a portfolio of experiences related to the healthcare field rigorous course of study in the sciences as well as a dedication to the field of healthcare.
+- Complete all required coursework for their desired field of healthcare - Be prepared for the application process of graduate study in healthcare - Develop a portfolio of experiences related to the healthcare field dedication to the field of healthcare.
 A minimum overall undergraduate GPA of 3.0/4.0 is expected.
 Students must also submit a personal statement related to their desire to pursue a career in healthcare.